-Last Updated on May 3, 2024
+Last Updated on October 29, 2024

 Understanding The Traditional Chinese Lunar Calendar

-7 Chinese Festivals & Holidays You Must Remember This 2024
+7 Chinese Festivals & Holidays You Must Remember This 2025

-1. Chinese New Year (Spring Festival)
+1. Chinese New Year (Spring Festival, 春节)

-As a globally celebrated holiday, the economic impact of traditional festivals is most evident during the Spring Festival or Chinese New Year.
+As a globally celebrated holiday, the economic impact of traditional festivals is most evident during the Chinese New Year.
+From the increased travel content on social media to surging sales of event-related products on e-commerce platforms during this event, the Spring Festival is undoubtedly the peak of consumer spending in China.

 Besides enjoying dragon dances and fireworks, Chinese families often use this festive time to shop for gifts, decorations, clothing, and food to prepare for the annual family reunions happening on this day.

 The Chinese New Year (Spring Festival) is the most important festival in China because it marks the beginning of the lunar year.
+It’s an opportunity for marketers to host virtual events, such as live streams, giveaways, and exclusive discounts.

-2. Lantern Festival
+2. Lantern Festival (元宵节)

-Unlike some traditional holidays, the Chinese celebrate the Lantern Festival for four days.
-This festival, often observed in the first lunar month, is known worldwide for its colorful lanterns and traditional performances.
-Locals also enjoy solving lantern riddles and eating sweet glutinous rice balls called “yuanxiao” during this event.
+Chinese people celebrate the Lantern Festival for four days.
+This event, often observed in the first lunar month, is known worldwide for its colorful lanterns and traditional performances.
+During this event, locals also enjoy solving lantern riddles and eating sweet glutinous rice balls called “yuan xiao.”Many brands consider the Lantern Festival a good time to build brand awareness on social media platforms since consumers will particularly not pay attention to mainstream campaigns around this time.

 Using social media platforms, foreign companies can launch interactive online campaigns encouraging user participation.
 You can check out our team’s work with Sennheiser to learn how SDG handles their Lantern Festival campaign and other online promotions for our clients.

-3. Dragon Boat Festival
+3. Dragon Boat Festival (端午节)

 You can offer promos or discounts on products that align with the cultural traditions during the Dragon Boat Festival.
-These incentives can encourage Chinese consumers to look for special deals while celebrating the cultural event.
+These incentives can encourage Chinese consumers to look for special deals while celebrating the event.

-4. Hungry Ghost Festival
+5. Hungry Ghost Festival (中元节)

 China commemorates the Hungry Ghost Festival on the 15th day of the seventh month of the lunar year.
 During this traditional festival, locals believed that the spirits of their deceased ancestors were roaming in the human world.

-The festival is deeply tied to the ancestors and spiritual beliefs of the Chinese people, so any marketing initiatives should be carefully crafted.
+It’s one of the traditional Chinese festivals deeply tied to the ancestors and spiritual beliefs.
+Because of this, any marketing initiatives should be carefully crafted.
 Try not to appear disrespectful or commercialize the event so blatantly.

-6. National Day
+6. National Day (国庆节)

-October 1, 2024
+October 1, 2025 (Wednesday)

 With public patriotism raging at an all-time high, marketers can use this opportunity to adapt the event’s branding elements in their online marketing campaigns.
-They can utilize nationalistic themes related to Chinese pride to gain the public’s favor.
+They must utilize nationalistic themes related to Chinese pride to gain the public’s favor.

 Launching marketing initiatives during such festivals and holidays can be a challenge.
 However, if you look at the Weibo lucky draw campaign that SDG launched with Lil-lets before Christmas, you’ll see that it’s very effective in generating audience engagement and impressions.